LordSnoosh/SEIR2222/work/w11/d4/02-mern-shopping-cart-part-2/README.md

   ```js
   router.post('/cart/items/:id', ordersCtrl.addToCart);
   ```
-- The `addToCart` function mapped to by the route is stubbed up - and controller action will we'll send back the updated cart from the server used to update the `cart` state with.
+- The `addToCart` function mapped to by the route is stubbed up - and that controller action will send back the updated cart from the server used to update the `cart` state with.
 We'll add some more Mongoose magic to the `Order` model too.

 ### Finish Coding the `handleAddToOrder` Function